Gota7/GotaGuide/ProgrammingLanguage/llvm.md

 myNum = myNum - 7;
 endIf:
 ```
 Hey, you cheated, I see that `if`!
-But notice that the if makes a single comparison, and then has to program goto another location immediately if the condition is met.
-In assembly, you need some way to branch to a different place in code if
+But notice that the if makes a single comparison, and then has the program goto another location immediately if the condition is met.
+In assembly, you need some way to branch to a different place in code if a condition is or isn't met, so we are allowed to this in LLVM IR.

 ##### Blocks
 Notice how we used named labels such as `equals3`?
 This is what is called a block in LLVM, which basically contains a bunch of code instructions.
 When you reach the end of a block, you fall into the next block.
 You can have the program jump to blocks dependent on a condition, or not.
 When we define code for a function, we will always use what we call the `entry` block at the beginning.